 CODY CLARK is pleased as punch to be a member of Play Club West.
 He has worked throughout Los Angeles as an actor and stage manager and has most recently become the Unknown Artists’ in-house concept artist/designer.
 Cody created the Unknown Artist logo, the Play Club logo and various other art designs for shows, ads, and posters in the LA area.
 In addition to acting and art, Cody is a fully trained singer with four years of vocal training and two years of vocal masterclasses; not to mention an uncanny imitator with a long list of characters, original and established, which he can switch into at any given moment.
 Cody attended the Los Angeles County High School for the Arts, where he received most of his voice training.
 He also attended UC Santa Cruz studying fine arts, Pasadena City College also studying fine arts, and most recently has started attending Art Center night school to continue his education as an entertainment designer.

-ALLIE COSTA is an actress, writer, director, singer, and voiceover artist.
-Theatre credits include Spring Awakening, Hamlet, Pope Joan, Alien vs. Musical, and Wake.
+ALLIE COSTA is an actor, writer, director, singer, and voiceover artist.
+Her theatre credits include Spring Awakening, Hamlet, Pope Joan, Alien vs. Musical, and Wake.
 Film/TV credits include 90210, Unusual Suspects, Solace, and You Me & Her.
-She has also appeared in commercials, narrated audio books, and lent her voice to video games.
-A published playwright and screenwriter, Allie’s original works have been produced internationally, including Femme Noir (Best Script – 2015 One-Act Festival), She Has Seen the Wolf, A Taste of the Future, and Can You Keep a Secret?
-Her favorite Play Club West readings and roles include The 25th Annual Putnam County Spelling Bee (Logainne Schwartzandgrubenierre), The Importance of Being Earnest (Cecily), Clueless (Tai), and Saved by the Bell (Kelly Kapowski). http://www.alliecosta.com
+Allie has also appeared in commercials, narrated audio books, and lent her voice to video games.
+A published playwright and screenwriter, Allie’s original works have been produced internationally, including Femme Noir (Best Script, 2015 One-Act Festival), She Has Seen the Wolf, A Taste of the Future, and Can You Keep a Secret?
+Play Club West and The Unknown Artists produced the world premiere of her play Music of the Mind as well as a West Coast production of her critically-acclaimed duologue Two Girls.
+Allie’s favorite Play Club West roles include Into the Woods (Little Red Riding Hood), The 25th Annual Putnam County Spelling Bee (Logainne Schwartzandgrubenierre), The Importance of Being Earnest (Cecily), Clueless (Tai), and Saved by the Bell (Kelly Kapowski).http://www.alliecosta.com

 CHRISTINE CRONIN was born in the North and raised in the South.
 She now resides in the West.
 She started as a lover of being on stage in any capacity, but over the years has made her way in front of the camera as well.
 Notably, Christine has placed in annual nation-wide competitions with awards reflecting vocal ensemble and silent drama.
 Currently, Christine is writing her first feature, casting a feature, assisting in editing a short film she wrote and starred in, and submits bimonthly projects for review in FlamFest.
 With experience and training not only in front of but also behind the camera, Christine is excited to see what the future holds in Los Angeles.
 Oh, and she absolutely LOVES her Play Club West family!